lfoppiano/streamlit-pdf-viewer/README.md

       useful).
     - If you need to use all the available space and limit the height, you can encapsulate the `pdf_viewer()` into a `st.component(width:...)` setting the width.
-- The `legacy` rendering is not supported on Chrome, due to security reasons.
+- The `legacy` rendering has been removed from version 0.1.x+
 ## Getting started

 ```sh